bitcoinvsalts/react-native-firebase-starter/README.md

 ```

-Keep in mind this app is only a starter.
+This app is only a starter.
 Now it's time for some customizations and improvements.

 ##License